ARTICLE I

 J. Occupancy and modification offloodplains shall be avoided wherever there is a practicable

--term adverse impacts in order to reduce the risk of
+alternative to reduce long and short-term adverse impacts in order to reduce the risk of

 flood loss, minimize the impact of floods on human safety, health and welfare, and to

-restore and preserve the natural and beneficial values served by floodplains
+restore and preserve the natural and beneficial values served by floodplains.

 K. Federal and State regulations require certain municipalities to implement a program of

-.
+stormwater controls.
 These municipalities are required to obtain a permit for stormwater

 discharges from their municipal separate storm sewer systems (MS4) under the National

-Pollutant Discharge Elimination System
+Pollutant Discharge Elimination System (NPDES).

 L. The Westmoreland Conservation District (WCD) is a recognized regulatory agency with

-ity to regulate erosion and sediment controls and
+authority in the county and this municipality to regulate erosion and sediment controls and

 stormwater management related to land development activities.
 Because WCD' s authority